 Finally, on a third “reading,” students look at the author’s (or illustrator’s) craft.
 In addition to the graphic elements, they will note the descriptive vocabulary (Simply Sautéed Mushrooms, Mad Mozzarella Sticks).
 Students might speculate as to why certain descriptive words (uncommon, Grandma’s) were chosen.
 And now it’s time to put it all together and find the theme.
 As with many advertisements, this one is practically spelled out for us – “Eat at Burger Surprise every day.”

 Using a picture or an advertisement is one way to introduce close reading that should get the kids’ interested!
 It’s a good way to start or refocus on close reading, which can be a difficult process for kids to use effectively.
-For another option, check out this ready-to-use FREEBIE.
-It’s a short Powerpoint presentation which compares close reading to digging for artifacts.

-If you are looking for some close reading lessons, check out these resources from my Teachers Pay Teachers store.
+If you are looking for some in-depth close reading lessons, check out these resources from my Teachers Pay Teachers store.
 Each one includes everything needed for a full three readings including an original reading passage and student printables.